Kanazawanaoaki/jsk_3rdparty/m5stack_ros/README.md

 - M5StickC (Only EARTH sensor)
 - M5StickC Plus (Only EARTH sensor)
 - M5Stack Fire (Only SimplePublisher)
+- M5AtomS3 (Only for TGS_Gas_Sensors and Grove-Multichannel-Gas-Sensor-V2, Only checked with USB connection)
 - Timer Camera F (Only TimerCam)

 ### Software